Girish-03/Tweets-Analysis/README.md

 3. **Mapping** - The interactive folium maps are not renedered in github notebook.
 GIFs and html map files in repo can be used to chekout interactive maps.
   * Using clustered maps to mark geo tagged tweets.
-  * Functionality to read tweets by clikiing on map markers.
+  * Functionality to read tweets by clicking on map markers.

 <img src="./Gifs/all_720gif.gif" width="800" height="400" />